crystalsupply/crystal-docs/fundamentals/tokenomics.md

 - ❌ No airdrops
 - ✅ Pure fair launch

-The only exception is 105,000 TAL initial circulating supply, which is used to bootstrap initial liquidity and will be mined into existence at protocol deployment.

 ## Emission Schedule

 CrystalSupply uses a **halving mechanism** inspired by Bitcoin to create scarcity over time.